pytest-dev/pytest-randomly/README.rst

   the start of every test
 * ``--randomly-dont-reorganize`` - turn off the shuffling of the order of tests

+Or you can selectively disable the shuffling of the test order with the ``randomly_dont_reorganize`` marker:

+* ``pytestmark = pytest.mark.randomly_dont_reorganize`` - disable shuffling for
+  all tests in a module
+* ``@pytest.mark.randomly_dont_reorganize`` - disable shuffling for a class or function
+Note: if using the marker on individual tests, all functions inside a module must be marked, due to how the plugin shuffles test execution order

 The plugin appears to Pytest with the name 'randomly'.
 To disable it altogether, you can use the ``-p`` argument, for example: